-Pulmonaria are woodland hardy perennials.
+Pulmonaria plants are woodland hardy perennials.

 They have great looking leaves which are speckled with white or silver spots.

-These plants like to grow in soil that is cool and moist, so they require regular watering and should be mulched in the spring.
+These plants like to grow in soil that is cool and moist.
+Therefore, they require regular watering and should be mulched in the spring.

 Additionally they will thrive if fed with fertilizer at the same time.